n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

 11. Set to an older image from the command prompt
 ```
-helm upgrade test-app test-app --namespace=test --set deployment.tag=1.8.1
+helm upgrade my-test-app test-app --namespace=test --set deployment.tag=1.8.1
 ```

-12. To make our chart more generic, let's replace all refs to test in the name of the object with a Helm value expression and value .
+12. To make our chart more generic, let's replace all refs to test in the name of the object with a Helm value expression and value.
 Additionally set a Helm value for the namespace.
 Eg for test-cm.yaml we can edit as below:

 ```
 apiVersion: v1